bombs-kim/visual_b/README.md

 }
 ```

 `traverse1` function traverses each node one by one and changes the focus on the canvas every time it is called.
-This may not be a totally bad approach, but you needed an extra variable `prev` and an property `cur.cTravCnt` to remember the traverse history.
+This may not be a totally ugly approach, but you needed an extra variable `prev` and an property `cur.cTravCnt` to remember the traverse history.
 With ultilizing generators, traversing becomes so much easier.

 ```javascript
 function* travMaker(node){